gdoumenc/coworks/docs/index.rst

     * Automation and command configuraton
     * Execution configuration

-  For those who are familiar with the Twelve-Factor App methodology, the CoWorks configuration model correspond exactly with the strict separation of config from code.
+  For those who are familiar with the `Twelve-Factor App <https://12factor.net>`_ methodology, the CoWorks configuration model correspond exactly with the strict separation of config from code.

   More precisely:

     * The project configuration file : *Use a declarative format for setup automation, to minimize time and cost for new developers joining the project*
-    * The environmant variables file : *Env vars are easy to change between deploys without changing any code*
+    * The dotenv file : *Env vars are easy to change between deploys without changing any code*

 .. _doc: